paulin/mattpaulin/_posts/2025-12-19-IdeaSpike10_ChristmasMusic.md

-This spike grew out of Spike 8, where I built (MaximumChristmas.com)[https://maximumchristmas.com].
+This spike grew out of Spike 8, where I built **[Maximum Christmas](https://maximumchristmas.com)**.
 At one point, I thought it would be fun to have background music on the site, in the same way old MySpace pages would start playing a song as soon as you loaded them.
 I quickly decided that was more annoying than charming and dropped the idea.

 But the act of creating something purely expressive still fit my definition of a spike: taking an idea and turning it into something you can show other people.
 So instead of shipping software, I shipped a song.